-- 1. Population Served: The program provides SafeTALK or ASIST trainings for up to 75 individuals over the age of 16, who are interested in learning about identification and prevention of suicide behavior over the course of each year.
+- 1. Population Served: The program provides SafeTALK or ASIST trainings for up to 50 individuals over the age of 16, who are interested in learning about identification and prevention of suicide behavior over the course of each year.
 North Bay Suicide Prevention Hotline is available to all individuals in Mendocino County.
 This program will serve all ages. - 2.
-Services Provided: Suicide Prevention resources and concerns are addressed in MHSA Forums to determine needs of the community.
+Services Provided: Suicide Prevention resources and concerns are addressed in MHSA Forums to determine needs of the community as well as a Post Suicide Review to review deaths by suicide with response agencies and explore strategies for prevention and education.
 This project includes collaboration with the North Bay Suicide Prevention Hotline, Mendocino County's Speak Against Silence wrist bands, and statewide outreach materials such as awareness raising materials that are printed with the North Bay Suicide Prevention Hotline number and/or the Mendocino County Access Line number, and are disseminated at awareness raising events.
 Mendocino County has a MHSA staff person that is certified to facilitate Applied Suicide Intervention Skills Training (ASIST) and SafeTALK trainings.
 These are evidence based suicide intervention and prevention techniques for the community and workforce.
-Mendocino County is committed to provide a minimum of three of each of these trainings per year and has made special efforts to invite and provide these trainings to culturally diverse groups.

-- 3. Program Goals: Increase the awareness of signs and symptoms of suicidal thinking, increase awareness of suicide prevention skills and resources, and decrease suicide attempts and death by suicide locally. - 4.
-Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
-The program utilizes the evidence based feedback tools from each of the SafeTALK and ASIST trainings, as well as the number of attendees, locations of the trainings, and target audience of the training.
+Mendocino County is committed to provide a minimum of three of each of these trainings per year and has made special efforts to invite and provide these trainings to culturally diverse groups. - 3.
+Program Goals: Increase the awareness of signs and symptoms of suicidal thinking, increase awareness of suicide prevention skills and resources, and decrease suicide attempts and death by suicide locally. - 4.
+Program Evaluation Methods: The program staff conduct evaluation activities that meet the PEI requirements.
+The program utilizes the evidence based feedback tools from each of the SafeTALK and ASIST trainings, as well as reporting the number of attendees, locations of the trainings, and target audience of the training.
 North Bay Suicide Prevention Hotline tracks all calls and provides call reports on demographics of those using the hotline.

-Coastal Seniors- Community Suicide Prevention: Coastal Seniors provide Suicide Prevention Community Education for all community members who are interested in the reduction of community suicides.
+Coastal Seniors- Community Suicide Prevention: Coastal Seniors provide Suicide Prevention and depression community education for all adult community members.